mdhussain28/devops-intern/README.md

 - Pushes the image to Docker Hub (or any specified container registry).
 - Updates the Kubernetes manifest (optional).

-### Continuous Deployment (CD) - Argo CD
-- Watches the Git repository for changes in Kubernetes manifests.
-- Automatically syncs the changes and deploys to the Kubernetes cluster.

 ---

 ## 🔧 Technologies Used